jimmc414/TAOv2/python_libraries.md

 # Python Libraries for TAO Agent v2.0

-This document lists and describes the Python libraries used in the Task Automation Orchestrator (TAO) Agent v2.0, including several innovative packages to enhance efficiency and functionality.
+This document lists and describes the Python libraries used in the Task Automation Orchestrator (TAO) Agent v2.0.
+It includes core libraries, data processing tools, utility packages, and several innovative additions to enhance efficiency, flexibility, and functionality.

 ## Core Libraries

 1. **PyYAML**
    - Purpose: YAML file parsing and writing
-   - Usage: Configuration management
+   - Usage: Configuration management and dynamic plugin loading

 2. **transitions**
    - Purpose: Lightweight, object-oriented state machine implementation